 Laser Therapy is a safe and effective modality that can provide your pet with pain relief and increase the speed of healing.
 They will feel a warm sensation in the area that is being treated.
 To keep the sensation from being too warm, the area is wet down with water or sterile saline.
 Strict safety guidelines must be used when treating with a laser, and therefore, goggles for humans and “doggles” for pets must be worn.
 We find that most pets become completely accustomed to the “doggles” after just a couple of sessions.
 And they are so cute wearing them!

-What are the benefits of Laser Therapy?
+What are the benefits of Laser Therapy for cats and dogs?

 There are many benefits to this type of non-invasive therapy including its ability to reduce pain and inflammation and increase healing speed.
 In some cases, pets are able to reduce the need for long term non-steroidal, anti-inflammatory drugs.
 Post-surgical recuperation time can be lessened, allowing your pet to resume normal activity sooner.
 In some cases, wounds heal faster, reducing the time and expense of bandages.